-- \Box Attend the IP workshops. - \Box Submit the IP to your faculty advisor by the deadline. - □ Include the following statement on your cover page:

-Submitted in partial fulfillment of the requirements of the degree of Master of Arts (or Master of Education) in International Educational Development (or Comparative and International Education) at Teachers College, Columbia University

-- \square As per New York State requirements, submit a soft copy of your IP to the Program Assistant - □ Complete the release form (available from the program assistant) indicating whether or not you grant permission for the IP to be viewed by other students.
+☐ Attend the IP workshops. \square Submit the IP to your faculty advisor by the deadline. \square Include the following statement on your cover page (a s sample cover page is available from the Program Assistant): Submitted in partial fulfillment of the requirements of the International Educational Development (or Comparative Columbia University \square As per New York State requirements, submit a copy of y our IP to the Program Assistant ☐ Complete the Permission to View form (available from permission for the IP to be viewed by other students. the Program Assistant) indicating whether or not you grant